sjbylo/aba/README.md

 - pulls the images from the Internet and saves them into the local directory "mirror/save".
 Make sure there is enough disk space (30+ GB or much more for Operators)!

-Then, using one of `make inc/tar/tarrepo` (incremental/full or separate copies), copy the whole aba/ repo (including templates, scripts, images, CLIs and other install files) to your internal bastion (in your private network) via a portable storage device, e.g. a thumb drive.
+Then, using one of `make inc/tar/tarrepo` (incremental/full or separate copies), copy the whole aba/ repo (including templates, scripts, images, CLIs and other install files) to your bastion (in your private network) via a portable storage device, e.g. a thumb drive.

 Example:

 ```
-# On the connected bastion:
+# On the connected workstation:
 # Mount your thumb drive and:

 make inc                                          # Write tar archive to /tmp